oblsort/oblsort/README.md

 ```

 ## Running benchmarks (after build) for the case data <= EPC (SGX not needed)
-Run the scripts below, or use tools such as C++ TestMate in vscode
+Run the scripts below, or use tools such as C++ TestMate in vscode.

+Warning: 1TB RAM required to run the full benchmarks presented in the paper.
+When benchmarking each algorithm, the input size N increases incrementally, and a C++ exception with description "std::bad_alloc" may be thrown in the test body when the RAM becomes insufficient.
+Consider adjusting the range of N in perf_sort.cpp and run each benchmark individually.

 ### Figure 6(a) Comparing our sorting algorithm with prior works when EPC ≥ data.
 ```bash